-Colt Commits to Achieving Global Net Zero Emissions by 2030
+Colt Commits To Achieving Global Net Zero Emissions By 2030

 Colt's climate strategy will focus on internal carbon reductions across its operations and services.
 This will mean measuring and disclosing the Group's climate impact and reducing carbon emissions in line with what science says is needed.
 Any emissions the Group cannot reduce, it will finance through high-integrity carbon removal offsetting.

-"Our business has a substantial impact on the planet, and I am delighted that we are embarking on our journey to achieve global net zero carbon emissions for all of our operations at Colt DCS by 2030," continued Niclas Sanfridsson, CEO at Colt Data Centre Services.
-"This is just the beginning, our sustainability strategy will continue to ensure we are a partner of choice for the biggest hyperscale customers in the world."
+"Our business has a substantial impact on the planet, and I am delighted to announce that we are embarking on our journey to achieve global net zero carbon emissions for all of our operations in Colt DCS by 2030," continued Niclas Sanfridsson, CEO at Colt Data Centre Services.
+"This is just the beginning, our Sustainability strategy will continue to ensure we are a key partner of choice for the biggest hyperscale customers in the world.
+I have full confidence that we are well-equipped to take ambitious action in the decade ahead to meet the Paris Agreement and the Global Goals, having responded to the biggest industry challenges over the last 20 years.

+For us, climate action is about creating long-term value while reducing emissions accurately and credibly.
+Only then can we help deliver the global carbon reductions needed to avoid catastrophic effects of climate change."

 About Colt